The W-2 or Wage Income Forms

 For any wage or salary amount you earn as an employee/worker, the employer has to issue a W-2 to you for a given tax year.
 Tip income may be included on the W-2

 .
 As a nonemployee or independent contractor

-, you may not receive a W-2, but a 1099-NEC instead.
+, you may not receive a W2, but a 1099-NEC instead; a statutory employee will receive a W-2, but is treated like an independent contractor.
 It is a widespread misconception that wages under $600 aren’t taxed or do not have to be reported.
-This is true for companies paying independent or self-employed contractors as they are not required to issue a 1099-MISC for jobs less than $600.
-Workers who receive a W-2 from a company with less than $600 in wages are still responsible for reporting it as there is no W-2 minimum amount to file.
+This is true for companies paying independent or self-employed contractors as they are not required to issue a 1099 for jobs less than $600.
+Workers who receive a W2 from a company with less than $600 in wages are still responsible for reporting it as there is no W-2 minimum amount to file.

 The employer is required to send you a copy - Part B and C of the W-2 - either by mail or electronically by January 31 of the subsequent tax year.
-For example, you should receive the W-2 for Tax Year 2021 by Jan.
-31, 2022, or the W-2 for Tax Year 2022 by January 31, 2023.
+You should receive the W2 for Tax Year 2022 by January 31, 2023, or the W-2 for Tax Year 2023 by January 31, 2024.

 -a: Your SSN

 -c: Your employer's name, address (may be company's headquarters instead of local address), city, state, and zip code

 -d: Control number assigned by company's payroll processing software that identifies your W-2 in your employer's documents (there may not be anything here)

 -f: Your address, city, state, and zip code